 “I’m a Chelsea player but at the minute nothing else has been said,” he said.
 “Talks about a one-year or two-year extension don’t exist because nothing has been said and nothing is planned, as far as I know.
 There have been no talks about anything or about an extension.

 “The ball is in Chelsea’s court.
 I feel like I have two or three years at least in me at the top level but it is not for me to decide on this one.
 It’s up to the club.
 Whatever happens, I have had a great time at Chelsea.
 Maybe things don’t last forever, although I want it to.

-Lampard is Chelsea’s third highest goalscorer, with 189 goals in 611 appearances in all competitions, after joining for £11m from West Ham United in 2001.
-Interest has been lodged for his services by the Chinese side Guizhou Renhe, and clubs from Major League Soccer, in particular Los Angeles Galaxy are likely to step forward when he becomes available.
-Chelsea’s interim first-team manager, Rafael Benítez, who is contracted himself only until the summer, had confirmed two days into his employment that he assumed both Lampard and Ashley Cole would leave the club at the end of the season.
+Lampard is Chelsea’s third-highest goalscorer, with 189 goals in 611 appearances in all competitions, after joining for £11m from West Ham United in 2001.
+Interest has been lodged for his services by the Chinese side Guizhou Renhe, and clubs from Major League Soccer, in particular, Los Angeles Galaxy are likely to step forward when he becomes available.
+Chelsea’s interim first-team manager, Rafael Benítez, who has contracted himself only until the summer, had confirmed two days into his employment that he assumed both Lampard and Ashley Cole would leave the club at the end of the season.

 The latter is expected to join Paris St-Germain but, while Benítez picked David Luiz in midfield ahead of Lampard in the 3-1 win over Monterrey, both players will have significant roles in the months ahead.
 Lampard, left (after the match), said he was fit to start against the Mexicans.